causti-co/website/src/text/_drafts/004-website-stack.md

 title: How does this website work
 keywords: [development, web, devops]
 ---
-It's the obligatory "how does this website work" blogpost!
+It's the obligatory "how does this website work" blog post!

 I'll try to keep this one on the less-refined side of things, but let's see.
 First off, I assume you already checked the [about](/about/) page, which gives a very quick overview of why this place even exists in the first place.

 So I wanted to have a personal website.
 I've had the idea on my mind for a while, and mostly kept postponing it to avoid having to deal with the design-side of things.
-I've never been on the artistic side so the kind of things I can come up with on my own is quite limited, but after looking at some older software UIs for inspiration I decided to just get something out there so I could move on to actually writing content.
+I've never been on the artistic side so the kind of things I can come up with on my own is quite limited, but after looking at some older software UIs for inspiration I decided to just get something out there, so I could move on to actually writing content.

 ## html/css